10 of the Best W. B. Yeats Poems

 W. B. Yeats (1865-1939) was a prolific Irish poet, but what were his best poems?
 It’s going to prove difficult to restrict our choices to just ten of Yeats’s greatest poems, as there are bound to be notable absences from our list.
 Nevertheless, all ten of the poems listed here give an insight into the most prevalent themes of Yeats’s poetry.

-‘Leda and the Swan’. focuses on the story from Greek myth in which Zeus, having adopted the form of a swan, rapes the girl Leda and impregnates her with the child who will become Helen of Troy.
+‘Leda and the Swan’.
+This sonnet focuses on the story from Greek myth in which Zeus, having adopted the form of a swan, rapes the girl Leda and impregnates her with the child who will become Helen of Troy.
 This single act, Yeats tells us, brings about the Trojan War and, with it, the end of Greek civilisation and the dawn of a new (largely Christian) age.
 Because in raping Leda, Zeus made her conceive Helen of Troy, whose beauty would bring about the outbreak of the Trojan War.
 This is a great cataclysmic moment in history (merging history with myth) for Yeats.

 ‘Death’.
 In this, one of Yeats’s finest short poems, he compares man’s awareness that he will die with an animal’s lack of awareness of death: an animal neither fears death (because it has no concept of dying) nor hopes for life after death (as man does, consoling himself through religion that death will not be the end).